What paid family and sick leave does Connecticut require in 2026?

 The private plan works best for stable Connecticut workforces of 100-plus employees with multi-year below-average claim history and operational capacity to manage a carrier relationship.
 For smaller employers, the state plan's simplicity wins.
 Multi-state employers running Connecticut as one piece of a larger US payroll typically stay in the state plan to avoid building Connecticut-specific carrier tooling.

-One number covers sick-leave accrual with the PA 24-8 phase-in thresholds, PFMLA contribution withholding at 0.5 percent up to the Social Security wage base, quarterly remittance to the CT Paid Leave Authority, claim coordination with Aflac as third-party administrator, CT FMLA job-protection tracking at 75-plus-employee customers, and the PA 24-8 written-notice and three-year recordkeeping obligations.
+One number covers sick-leave accrual with the PA 24-8 phase-in thresholds, PFMLA contribution withholding at 0.5 percent up to the Social Security wage base, quarterly remittance to the CT Paid Leave Authority, claim coordination with Aflac as third-party administrator, CT FMLA job-protection tracking (1+ employee, 3-month service test since 2022), and the PA 24-8 written-notice and three-year recordkeeping obligations.

-Teamed becomes your legal employer of record in Connecticut for a flat $599 per employee per month.
+Teamed becomes your legal employer of record in Connecticut for a flat from $599 per employee per month.
+See the full Employer of Record model for how that works across every state.

 You hire the person.
-We set up the sick-leave accrual on day one, withhold the 0.5 percent PFMLA deduction every payroll, remit quarterly to the Paid Leave Authority, coordinate Aflac claims when an employee files, and track the CT FMLA 1,000-hour test for the job-protection overlay.
+We set up the sick-leave accrual on day one, withhold the 0.5 percent PFMLA deduction every payroll, remit quarterly to the Paid Leave Authority, coordinate Aflac claims when an employee files, and track the CT FMLA 3-month service test for the job-protection overlay.

 Statutory employer cost passes through itemised on every invoice.
 Zero FX mark-up.